 Teaching takes a number of forms, including skills labs, lectures and seminars.
 We hold practical sessions taught in our state-of-the-art theatre and skills lab facilities.
 The course is delivered on a day release basis, with one study day at university per fortnight of the trimester.
 You' ll spend a large amount of time in clinical practice meeting practical competencies and completing a minimum of 300 hours in anaesthetic practice.

-We run this course alongside our Operating Department Practice DipHE, giving you opportunities for multidisciplinary learning and networking.
+We run this course alongside our BSc (Hons) Operating Department Practice, giving you opportunities for multidisciplinary learning and networking.
 Small class sizes allow for an excellent rapport with tutors and your fellow class members.

 Read this institution's report